gi-no/blog_mean_stack/article3.en.md

 ```

 #### Editing client-side question-showing controller
-Set the query using MongoDB's '$text' and '$search' parameter to search by 'keyword' parameter.
+Set the query using MongoDB's '$text' and '$search' parameters to search by 'keyword' parameter.

 client/app/questionsIndex/questionsIndex.controller.js